Rocky Hill High School: Athletics

 Rocky Hill High School has various sports and other extracurricular activities which include soccer, football, baseball, softball, volleyball, swimming and diving, wrestling, tennis, indoor/outdoor track, cross country running, etc. The baseball team won the state championship in 2014.
 The football team made it to the finals of the state championship in 2016 but was defeated to Ansonia.

 The Rocky Hill High School Royal Blues Marching Band performs a themed show every year and competes in the New England State Championships hosted by USBands.
 They also play at school sports games, local parades, and other events.
 The Royal Blues Marching Band won the New England State Championship Group I A in 2016 and 2017, as well as Group II Open in 2019.
 The marching band was also a creative class finalist in the 2020 National Championships.

-Recoginition
+Recognition

-Back when the Rocky Hill public district actually had some decent administration, notable administrators at the district received awards for their work in the education system.
+Notable administrators at the district received awards for their work in the education system.